 Evaluating changes in the predictive ability of the models as a result of the inclusion of race is interesting.
-In keeping with the spirit of the law prohibiting differentiation between borrowers on the basis of excluded characteristics, assessments of borrower risk should be colorblind.
-The fact that race appears to marginally augment their performance suggests that there is still some sense in which this restriction might be helpful.
-Importantly, even though the performance improvement magnitudes are small, this does not mean that the race indicators do not have significant effects on some groups - for instance, average default probabilities in the Nonlinear Logit increase from 0.016 to 0.019 for Black borrowers when race indicators are included, while they decrease for Asian borrowers from 0.006 to 0.004.
+In keeping with the spirit of the law prohibiting differentiation between borrowers on the basis of excluded characteristics such as race, assessments of borrower risk should be colorblind.
+The fact that race appears to marginally augment model performance suggests that there is still some sense in which this restriction might be helpful.
+Importantly, even though the performance improvement magnitudes are small overall, this does not mean that the race indicators do not have significant effects on some groups-for instance, average default probabilities in the Nonlinear Logit increase from 0.016 to 0.019 for Black borrowers when race indicators are added, while they decrease for Asian borrowers from 0.006 to 0.004.

-To explore this issue further, we employ the three models to predict whether a borrower is Hispanic or Black using the same set of variables used to predict default.
+To explore this issue further, we employ the models to predict whether or not a borrower is Hispanic or Black using the same set of variables used to predict default.
 This exercise reveals striking differences between the models, especially in Panel B of Figure 4.
-Table 4 confirms that the Random Forest outperforms the other two models, which have very similar scores, by 6.9% in terms of average precision, 0.6% in terms of AUC and 30.7% in terms of $R^2$ .
-Put differently, the machine learning model is better able to ascertain the racial and ethnic identities of borrowers using observable characteristics.
+Table 4 confirms that the Random Forest outperforms the other two models, which have very similar scores, by 6.9% in terms of average precision, 0.6% in terms of AUC, 2% in terms of Brier score, and 30.7% in terms of R^2 .
+Put differently, the machine learning model is better able to predict the racial and ethnic identities of borrowers using observable characteristics.
 Whether this ability contributes to triangulation will depend on whether there is considerable variation in true default propensities across race and ethnic groups that is not non-linearly related to observable characteristics, as in our simple example (equation (3)).
 We explore this issue more comprehensively when we compute estimates of triangulation and flexibility.